Cody Johnson: Influences

-Johnson is inspired by many artists who are considered to be from the traditional days of country music: George Strait, Willie Nelson, Merle Haggard, Hank Williams, and Loretta Lynn.
-In an interview with Andy Langer and Texas Monthly in 2019, he has stated that he is inspired by two artists in particular: "The George Strait type of traditional country music is what I like, and that's what I stand for.
+Johnson is inspired by many artists who are considered to be traditional country music artists: George Strait, Willie Nelson, Merle Haggard, Hank Williams, and Loretta Lynn.
+In an interview with Andy Langer and Texas Monthly in 2019, he said that he is inspired by two artists in particular: "The George Strait type of traditional country music is what I like, and that's what I stand for.
 But at the same time, Willie Nelson's unwillingness to waver on who he is means just as much."
-Johnson takes inspiration from his country background of bull riding and working within the prison system, which he has said has influenced his songs such as "Guilty as Can Be".
-In an interview with Brett Callwood at Westword, Johnson spoke on the influence of previous job experiences: "It (Guilty as Can Be) was a made-up story about a guy who catches his wife cheating, goes to prison and the whole nine yards.
+Johnson takes inspiration from his country background of bull riding and working within the prison system, which he said has influenced his songs such as "Guilty as Can Be".
+In a Westword interview, Johnson spoke of the influence of previous job experiences: "It (Guilty as Can Be) was a made-up story about a guy who catches his wife cheating, goes to prison and the whole nine yards.
 I paid homage to my prison years there."
-Additionally, his life experiences of nearly being in a plane crash influenced "Til You Can't" and barroom brawls he was in influenced the song "Billy's Brother".
+Additionally, nearly being in a plane crash was the inspiration for "Til You Can't" and "Billy's Brother" is about barroom brawls he witnessed.

+Personal life

+Johnson married his wife Brandi on November 8, 2008.
+They first met as teenagers at a Future Farmers of America event and crossed paths again years later at a local bar.
+They have three children: daughters Clara Mae (born 2015) and Cori (born 2017), and a son, Jaycee (born October 2025).